 Explores basic aerodynamic principles.
 Student will build and test fly balsa wood aircraft.

 Grade Level: 4-6

-Discover the interesting history of kites and the many types of kites, then build and fly a sled kite.
+Discover the interesting history of kites and the many types of kites, then build a sled kite.
 May include a segment to determine altitude and forces on the kite.
 Flying time will be on-your-own at teacher's discretion.

 Students will receive a 15 minute briefing on the museum's one-of-a-kind collection of Presidential Aircraft and a tour of the gallery including four walk-thru former Air Force Ones.

 Students will learn about the history of code making and breaking from ancient Egypt to the present day uses for codes.
 After obtaining content, students will work together to create and break codes collectively.
 Paper "codes" are available online.

 Duration: 1.5 hours